Snark sailboat

-The Snark is a lightweight, two-person, lateen-rigged sailboat manufactured and marketed by Meyers Boat Company of Adrian, Michigan.
-The Snark was initially marketed by Snark Products, Inc. of Fort Lee, New Jersey and has been marketed with numerous slight variations, most prominently as the Sea Snark, Super Snark and Super Sea Snark.
+The Snark is a line of lightweight sailboats, at its introduction a two-person, lateen-rigged sailboat manufactured and marketed by Meyers Boat Company of Adrian, Michigan.

+The Snark was conceived and marketed by Snark Products, Inc. of Fort Lee, New Jersey and was marketed with numerous slight variations, most prominently as the Sea Snark, Super Snark and Super Sea Snark.
+Other Snark models include the Sunchaser (4-person, made in lateen and sloop-rigged versions), and the Sea Skimmer (board-style 2-person sloop-rigged).
+Among discontinued Snark models are the Triumph trimaran, the Mach I, the Sundancer and the Sea Swinger.

+Meyers suspended production of all models in about 2018 and as of 2023 there has been no resumption.

 The sailboat was marketed heavily in numerous co-branding campaigns.
 The New York Times reported that the Sea Snark outsold all other sailboats in 1970 and that over 48,000 Sea Snarks were sold in an 18-month period in 1971 via a mail order campaign with Kool Cigarettes.
 By 1973, over 200,000 Sea Snarks had been sold and The New York Times reported that by 1976 that Snark had built more sailboats than any other manufacturer.
 The manufacturer currently estimates that nearly a half million Sea Snarks have been manufactured since 1958.

 Noted for its 11' expanded polystyrene hull and marketed as "unsinkable", a 1971 Popular Science reviewer doubted there was a sailboat "more foolproof".
 Originally, the purchase of a Sea Snark included a 16-page booklet on "how to sail", and a 1975 Popular Science article described the Sea Snark as the least expensive and lightest sailboat on the market.